VoltKraft/PBS_Chunk_Checker/README.md

 This is because the chunks that are used for the backup of VM1 can also be used for VM2 or even several times for VM1 if they are the same.
 This is good for saving storage space, but if I have several tenants on my backup server, for example, I cannot differentiate between how much of the storage used is attributable to tenant A and how much to tenant B. However, this can be important if I want to charge for the storage space used.
 ## The solution
+For example, to find out how much disk space the namespace “Tenant A” alone would consume, I have to look at all index files of all restore points from each host, vm and ct backup, and read out all chunks used.
 ## Usage
 ```bash
 ./PBS_Chunk_Checker "<PATH_TO_DATASTORE>" "<SERCHPATH>"